multitudes/42-minishell/docs/index.md

 ## Input Special Characters

-In a bash shell, you can input a character in hexadecimal using the format $'\xHH', where HH is the hexadecimal value.
-For example, $'\x04' represents the character with the ASCII value 4. echo -e "The control character for end of transmission is $'\x04'" In this command, echo -e enables interpretation of backslash escapes, and $'\x04' is replaced by the character with the ASCII value 4.
+In a bash shell, you can input a character in hexadecimal using the format `$'\xHH'`, where HH is the hexadecimal value.
+For example, `$'\x04'` represents the character with the ASCII value 4. echo -e "The control character for end of transmission is `$'\x04'`" In this command, `echo -e` enables interpretation of backslash escapes, and `$'\x04'` is replaced by the character with the ASCII value 4.

-In C, you can represent a character in hexadecimal by using the \x escape sequence followed by the hexadecimal value.
-For example, \x04 represents the character with the ASCII value 4.
+In C, you can represent a character in hexadecimal by using the `\x` escape sequence followed by the hexadecimal value.
+For example, `\x04` represents the character with the ASCII value 4.
 If you want to input a character in hexadecimal in your program, you can simply include it in a string or character literal.
 For example:

 char c = '\x04';